 , was even more popular than the original, and featured more complex mazes and randomized play.
 It started life as a bootleg hack of the original Pac-Man

 , which featured the player character as a Pac-Man head with legs.
 GCC, who created that hack, thought this game could be successful and brought the game to Bally/Midway

 , Namco's American distributor.
-Midway was impressed and, together with the hackers, edited the sprites back into Pac-Man–style sprites and released it without the permission of Namco because Midway wanted a Pac-Man
+Midway was impressed and, together with the hackers, edited the sprites back into Pac-Man–style sprites and with Namco's blessing, they released it as a Pac-Man

 and Ms. Pac-Man

 were known for having lots of bootleg versions, many with altered mazes and graphics.
 They also had unofficial "speed-up kits" that, added to a legitimate machine, made the game faster and presumably harder.

 The franchise continued through an endless array of sequels, including two Pinball